The Gymnosperm Database

 Taxonomic notes

 Syn: P. ikedai Yamam.; P. tonkinensis A. Chev.; P. merkusii var. tonkinensis (A. Chev.)
 Gaussen ex N.-S. Bui; P. merkusii var. latteri (Mason) Silba; P. merkusii subsp. latteri (Mason) D. Z. Li; P. merkusiana Cooling & Gaussen, nom. inval..
-Previously commonly treated as synonymous with P. merkusii Jungh. et De Vriese, but now treated as a distinct species (Farjon 1998).
+It was formerly treated as synonymous with P. merkusii Jungh. et De Vriese, but now treated as a distinct species (Farjon 1998).
+The two taxa have very similar appearance, but P. latteri seedlings have a grass stage and it occupies a different distribution within somewhat different habitat; as such it could reasonably be called either a sister species or a subspecies of P. merkusii, but is evidently not synonymous.
+Molecular studies would help to elucidate the relationship between taxa.

 Description